For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Disclosure Timeline

-- Day 0: Report submitted
+- T+0: Report submitted

-- Day 30: Patch development
+- Mid-window: Patch development & internal testing

-Early disclosure (with permission):
+Early disclosure (with explicit program permission only):

-- Critical vulnerabilities actively exploited
+- Critical vulnerabilities actively exploited in the wild

 - Vendor requests early publication